2022 Kathmandu municipal election: CPN (Unified Marxist–Leninist)

 Sunita Dangol, a Newa heritage activist and former Miss Newa who had previously announced her intention to run as mayor as an independent was announced as the deputy mayor candidate from the party.

 Nepali Congress

 The Nepali Congress, CPN (Maoist Centre), CPN (Unified Socialist), People's Socialist Party, Nepal and Rastriya Janamorcha announced that they would jointly contest the local elections in some local units in the country.

 Sirjana Singh of Nepali Congress was announced as the candidate of the alliance on April 25.
-She is the wife of former deputy Prime Minister and MP Prakash Man Singh.
+She is married to former deputy Prime Minister and MP Prakash Man Singh.
 She is also a former chairperson of Nepal Woman Association.

 Rameshwar Shrestha from the CPN (Unified Socialist) was announced as the candidate of deputy mayor from the alliance.

 Balendra Shah

 Rapper and structural engineer Balendra Shah announced his candidacy as an independent on 17 December 2021.